marcosrachid/java8_oca_study/README.md

 Important Error's: StackOverflowError, OutOfMemoryError

-Erros should never be used to catch.
+Errors should never be used to catch.

-The "catch" statements must always be orderer from least wide to most broader.
+The "catch" statements must always be ordered from widest to broadest.
 Ex:
 ```
 try {